sebres/PoC/SB-0D-001-win-exec/README.md

 **Note:**
 The tests will show if the arguments gets from `test-dump` are completely different (like most from the [results/jvm.diff](results/jvm.diff)) or vulnerable only on invocation of batch-files (see [results/tcl.diff](results/tcl.diff) or [results/python.diff](results/python.diff), where the execution of exe-file is not affected).

-So in case of Perl (strawberryperl) or JVM-lang's (java, scala) because the execution of exe-files is affected by insufficient escape/quoting it is classified as **grave**.
+So in case of Perl, PHP or JVM-lang's (java, scala) because the execution of exe-files is affected by insufficient escape/quoting it is classified as **grave**.
+In case of PHP it is still worse because instead of proper escape, it simply removes the special chars (resp. just replaces the quote-chars with spaces), which (despite so documented) may be unexpected or unwanted.

 The results are provided as diff-files for better readability of different/vulnerable places (red-marked) on github resp. most external diff-viewer.